MSAdministrator/security-cli/README.md

 # Security CLI

-The `security-cli` is a CLI (and package) Python utility to perform common activities performed by security analysts.
+`security-cli` is a Python package and CLI tool to invoke common actions against third-party security products and services using a simple nomenclature.

-`security-cli` main goal is to provide a standard interface for performing data enrichment, querying, lookups, scanning and more in a simple and straightforward CLI interface.
+> We are currently in a early release phase with limited functionality implemented

 ## Why?

-I have been building workflows, playbooks, integrations and more to automate these processes throughout my career.
-Instead of continually having to understand how each product works, how to perform some action, etc. I wanted a simple CLI utility to do it all.
+I have built workflows, playbooks and integrations to automate many security processes throughout my career.
+I've learned many lessons in this space, but the common theme is the lack of standardization between products and services.
+Instead of focusing on standardization of APIs (REST in general), I decided to build `security-cli` to instead focus on standardizing the `intent` by using the most commmon verbs within the security industry.

+An `intent` is equivalent to one or more API calls to a service(s).
+The concept is focused on chaining calls, if needed, to perform an security action.

+For example, as an analyst you may want to `scan` a `host` for some vulnerabilities or just `scan` using some EDR product.
+Each of these `intents` or series of API calls to perform this action may be 1 or 5+ requests; all dependent on the product itself.

+With `security-cli` (the hope is) to standardize these intentions in a common framework/tool.
+Whether you want to run that scan on a system or against a web app, you could run `security-cli scan {hostname}` to perform the same goals; whether 1 or 7 API calls.

-I know it's a lofty goal, but I believe we can build a sort of operating system framework which abstracts different product APIs into a single common framework/syntax.
+I know it's a lofty goal, but I believe `security-cli` can describe the intentions of practioners and abstract different product APIs into a single common framework/syntax.

-This syntax is a common set of verbs which equates to HTTP calls with enough context.

-This is the start of something great or horrible, time will tell. :)

 ## Features